 The curriculum requires 28 weeks of onsite activity at one or more of the three key SpaceX locations: the company’s headquarters in Hawthorne, CA, Starship construction and launch site in Boca Chica, TX, and Kennedy Space Center in Cape Canaveral, FL.

 Learning and experiential opportunities will foster assimilation of the practical skills necessary for effective support of diverse medical needs in the context of civilian, commercial and astronaut space flights.
-The fellowship will allow graduates to be eligible for board certification in Aerospace Medicine and designation as a Flight Surgeon.
 Program graduates will be leaders in the field of aerospace medicine and evolve this unique medical specialty to be in high demand for future space missions.